Code-Institute-Submissions/codeinstituteproject1/README.md

 2. As a new fan I should be able to use the site to find the band and the band members social media pages.

 ### Scope
-Using the user the above user storys and he project brief I identified the follwoing requirements:
+Using the user the above user stories and he project brief I identified the follwoing requirements:

 #### Functional Requirements
 1. The Project must be a series of static webpages or one large webpages with multiple sections